Hackers

 Regarding how long Alexa could be programmed to eavesdrop for, Amit Ashbel, director of product marketing at Checkmarx, told Cnet: "As far as we could tell, there was no limit.
 As long as you don't tell it to stop [listening], it wouldn't."

 As for recorded conversations going to hackers, Checkmarx say they are sent to all skill developers as text files.
 The audio recordings, however, remain on Amazon's servers, where they can be accessed (and deleted) by the user through their Alexa app.
-Ashbel said: "The voice recording doesn't actually go to the hacker, but the transcription is sent to the hacker that developed the skill.
+Ashbel said: "The voice recording doesn't go to the hacker, but the transcription is sent to the hacker that developed the skill.
 That would actually let them eavesdrop into your conversation."

 Amazon said: "Customer trust is important to us and we take security and privacy seriously.
 We have put mitigations in place for detecting this type of skill behavior and reject or suppress those skills when we do."